aparo/pyes/docs/guide/reference/api/search/facets/date-histogram-facet.rst

+.. _es-guide-reference-api-search-facets-date-histogram-facet:

 ====================
 Date Histogram Facet
 ====================

-A specific histogram facet that can work with **date** field types enhancing it over the regular :doc:`histogram facet <./histogram-facet.html>`.
+A specific histogram facet that can work with **date** field types enhancing it over the regular :ref:`histogram facet <es-guide-reference-api-search-facets-histogram-facet>`.
 Here is a quick example:

 .. code-block:: js